June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 track, we now have another two weeks off to enjoy it.
 One of our favorite things to do in new areas, that are pretty and green, is to look at property for sale.

-Usually we look just for kicks, but here we found some amazing horse ranches for sale at very reasonable prices in flourishing areas of the town.
+Usually we look just for kicks, but here we found some amazing horse ranches for sale at very reasonable prices in flourishing areas of town.
 The pictures

 above give you a bit of an idea of what our most favorite property looked like.
 It was 12 acres of gorgeous rolling hills, a small lake and even an old rundown